cjstoddard/Clockworkpi-uConsole/README.md

     sudo tasksel

-If you do this, the default Display Manager does not let you change your DE, for that you will need to install sddm.
+If you do this, if the default Display Manager does not let you change your DE, for that you will need to install sddm.

     sudo apt install sddm